nicholashaasch/scala-example/README.md

 * Kafka - Sending messages
 * React - UI

+To get this project to run

-The project can be imported into Intellij from the pom.xml Run docker compose up to bring up the DB
+* The project can be imported into Intellij from the pom.xml
+* Run docker compose up to bring up the DB
-Edit DB to point toward your DB url
+* Edit DB to point toward your DB url
-Edit Kafka to point toward your kafka server (or comment out kafkaService.run() in application)
+* Edit Kafka to point toward your kafka server (or comment out kafkaService.run() in application)